773-529-3700

 To apply for an apartment through Seminary Properties, two items must be submitted by each individual that will be occupying the unit who is 18 or older; if not living with a parent or guardian, applicants of any age must submit these items.
 These items are all submitted via the Available Apartment page > the specific apartment listing you want to apply for > The apply now button for that apartment.

 While Seminary Properties and Management, Ltd., works with applicants in order to grant approval, there are some situations in which an application will be declined.
 If an application is declined, the $150.00 down payment per person will be refunded.
-The $50.00 credit check fee per person is not refundable as it has been applied to the credit check and is part of the application process.
+The $50.00 processing fee per person is not refundable as it has been applied to the application process.
 The refunded down payment shall be in the form of a check issued after the original payment has cleared the Seminary Properties account.

 Once a person/group is approved for an apartment, the lease can be signed via the online tenant portal.
 Each applicant and cosigner will receive a link to their portal.
 Once all documents are fully signed, applicants and cosigners can pay all remaining fees. $150.00 of the application fee per person who is 18+ or all applicants living without parents/guardians will be applied toward this total.
 Any difference will need to be paid at the time that the lease is signed.